Spatial and Statistical Modeling of Multi-Panel Millimeter Wave Self-Interference: Introduction

 Thus far, the most extensive measurement campaign and characterization of \mmwave self-interference is our recent work \cite{roberts_att_angular}.
 Therein, we collected nearly 6.5 million measurements of 28 GHz self-interference using 16$\times$16 \upas, whose analysis revealed high-level spatial trends and noteworthy small-scale variability.
-We provided a thorough statistical characterization of measured self-interference, which facilitates the design and evaluation of full-duplex \mmwave systems.
-In \cite{roberts_att_angular}, however, we did not model the spatial composition of self-interference but did show that the spherical-wave channel model \cite{spherical_2005} does not align with our measurements---motivating the need for a new model of self-interference fit for practical full-duplex \mmwave systems.
+We provided a thorough statistical characterization of measured self-interference to facilitate the design and evaluation of full-duplex \mmwave systems.
+In \cite{roberts_att_angular}, however, we made no attempt to model the \textit{spatial} composition of self-interference but did show that the spherical-wave channel model \cite{spherical_2005} does not align with our measurements---motivating the need for a new model fit for real-world full-duplex \mmwave systems.